balena-io-experimental/pi-oled/README.md

 # pi-oled
 Container for driving the [Adafruit PiOLED](https://www.adafruit.com/product/3527) on a Raspberry Pi.
 Add this container to any project to include an informative (and tiny) device stats display.
+Modify the stats.py file to change the contents of the display.